billg-splunk/o11y-ansible-demo/README.md

 # o11y-ansible-demo
 NOTE: These instructions assume an Ubuntu 22.04 instance with python3 already installed.
+I used a t2.medium; you may be able to use a smaller instance.

 It does not setup a venv, but this is generally a best practice.